arakasi72/rtinst/README.md

 	4. Nginx
 	5. autodl-irssi

 I use nginx, it uses less system resources, and I find it easier to configure than apache2.
-I don't think the difference is huge, given that we will have at most a handful of users, accessing our server, but unless you really want to stick with Apache I would recommend nginx, it is what I am currently using on my live seedbox.
+The difference is not huge, given that we will have at most a handful of users, accessing our server.
+I also find it easier to configure.

 It uses latest versions of all software at time of posting.

-After you have run the script and everything is working, I suggest a reboot.
+After you have run the script and everything is working, I suggest a reboot, the script does not automate this reboot, you need to do it manually using the reboot command.

-1.1 Log into your server
+####2.
+Log into your server

 Log into your server with a terminal client like Putty.
-Fill in the following details in Putty: host name: The IP address or the host name e.g. ksxxxxxx.kimsufi.ovh.com
+Fill in the following details in Putty: host name: The IP address or the host name
 protocol: SSH (port 22)
 username: root
 password: use the password your vendor provided

-This is not a fork of seed box from scratch.It will install vsftps, rtorrent, rutorrent, autodl-irssi, and nginx, as well as all the configuration, so on completion of the script your seedbox will be ready for use.

-This script has been tested on Ubuntu 12.04, 12.05, 13.10, 14.04, and Debian 7.

-It takes about 10 minutes to run.
+It takes about 10 minutes to run, depending on your server setup.

-1.1 Main Script
+####3.
+Main Script

-You can run the script with -d option to include implementation of https downloads

 Run the script from root, or if you have a sudo user already set up you can run it from there.
 If for some reason it is interrupted you can run it again to completion.
+Running the script multiple times will not cause any problems.

 First download the script: